 We may need to consider: How can we work as a team to create a successful session?
+Do we have a group strategy for the session?
+How can we monitor and maintain our own and the group's wellbeing?
 How can we provide safety for each other?
 What equipment might we require for this?
 How can we use positioning and environmental awareness to work well as a team?
+Are we and the group coping with the conditions and able to cope with future conditions?
+Are we attending to our needs and the needs of others?
+Are we communicating effectively as a group?
+Do we need to adapt our methods to suit the group dynamics?
+How will we deal with ill or injured group members?